bwroblewski1119/cautious-palm-tree/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

-Weekly checkins and groupchat checkins a few times a week.
+Weekly groupchat checkins to see how everybody is progressing with their assigned tasks.

 ## How we will communicate difficulties with a task assigned to us
 All will use GroupMe.